Rodolphus Agricola

 Rodolphus Agricola (Rudolphus Agricola Phrisius; August 28, 1443, or February 17, 1444 – October 27, 1485) was a Dutch humanist of the Northern Low Countries, famous for his knowledge of Latin and Greek.
 He was an educator, musician, builder of church organs, a poet in Latin and the vernacular, a diplomat, a boxer and a Hebrew scholar towards the end of his life.
-Today, he is best known as the author of De inventione dialectica, the father of Northern European humanism and as a zealous anti-scholastic in the late fifteenth century.
+Today, he is best known as the author of De inventione dialectica, the father of Northern European humanism and a zealous anti-scholastic in the late fifteenth century.

 Biography

 Agricola was born in Baflo in the Dutch province of Groningen as the illegitimate son of the cleric and future abbot Hendrik Vries and Zycka Huesman, a rich farmer's daughter.
 He was originally named Roelof Huesman, or Huisman, his mother's surname.
 The Latin adjective Phrisius identifies him as a Frisian.

 Educated first by the school of St. Maarten in Groningen, Agricola matriculated at the University of Erfurt with his father's assistance and received a BA in 1458.
-He then studied at Louvain University, receiving an MA in 1465; he was renowned for the purity of his Latin and skill in disputation.
+He then studied at University of Louvain, receiving an MA in 1465; he was renowned for the purity of his Latin and skill in disputation.
 He concentrated his studies on Cicero and Quintilian, but also added French and Greek to his ever-growing list of languages during his university years.
 At the end of his life, he would learn Hebrew to be able to read the Old Testament, especially the Psalms, unadulterated by translation.

 In the 1460s Agricola travelled to Italy, where he became associated with humanist masters and statesmen.
 From circa 1468 until 1475, he studied civil law at the University of Pavia and later went to Ferrara (1475–1479).
 There, he became the protégé of Prince d'Este of Ferrara, and was a pupil of Theodor Gaza and attended lectures by Battista Guarino.
 He devoted himself to the study of classical texts and gained fame for the elegance of his Latin style and his knowledge of philosophy.
 While in Ferrara, Agricola gained formal employment as the organist to the opulent ducal chapel.
 He held that post until 1479, after which he returned to the North, becoming secretary to the city of Groningen.
 Here, at the Cistercian Abbey of St Bernard at Aduard, near Groningen, and at 's-Heerenbergh near Emmerich in the south-east, he was at the center of a group of scholars and humanists, with whom he kept up a lively exchange of letters.
 His correspondents included the musician and choirmaster of Antwerp Jacobus Barbirianus (Barbireau), rector of the Latin School at Deventer Alexander Hegius von Heek and Johannes Reuchlin, the humanist scholar and later student of Hebrew.